muharremtac/BilirWiFi/Readme.txt

 10 seconds or longer.

-== You can also reset the device by running the manual_reset.py in the /usr/lib/raspiwifi/reset_device directory as root or with sudo.
+== You can also reset the device by running the manual_reset.py in the /usr/lib/bilirwifi/reset_device directory as root or with sudo.

 UNINSTALLATION:

-== You can uninstall RaspiWiFi at any time by running:
+== You can uninstall BilirWifi at any time by running:

-   sudo python3 /usr/lib/raspiwifi/uninstall.python3
+   sudo python3 /usr/lib/bilirwifi/uninstall.python3

-   You can also run it from the "libs/" directory from a fresh clone if you've installed from a previous version and don't have /usr/lib/raspiwifi/uninstall.py available.
+   You can also run it from the "libs/" directory from a fresh clone if you've installed from a previous version and don't have /usr/lib/bilirwifi/uninstall.py available.